joergen7/erlang-red/README.md

 [*] = amazing in the sense of extendability (the codebase is Javascript both front and back), understandability (Node-RED [terminology](https://blog.openmindmap.org/blog/pipes-wires-nodes) is straightforward) and usability (many would disagree but once a rectangle becomes a unit of computation and a line becomes a pathway for data - it's simple!).

+Development Strategy
+---

+Best described as [flow driven development](DevelopmentStrategy.md), it does require knowledge of the Node-RED flow editor.

 Build
 -----